Creating aRTM Workflow

 .

-Select the well(s) that you want to include.
+Select the well(s) to include.

 Click on Create.